youldash/DRL-Continuous-Control/REPORT.md

-- Our best `model` training configuration was based on a DQN with **two Fully-connected (FC) layers (hosting 512 nodes in each layer)**.
+- Our best training configuration was based on a DQN with **two Fully-connected (FC) layers (hosting 512 nodes in each layer)**.
 This `model` configuration solved the virtual world (or environment) in a number of episodes that far exceeded 700.
 This was set as a point of reference to beat in our next attempts.
 The `model`'s [Neural Network (NN)](https://pathmind.com/wiki/neural-network) architecture was adjusted based on the following configuration:
 ```
 Input nodes (37) -> FC Layer (512 nodes, ReLU activation) -> FC Layer (512 nodes, ReLU activation) -> Output nodes (4)
 ```